-By Joanne Jeffries.
-Last Updated 13th January 2022.
+By Lewis Hendrix.
+Last Updated 1st August 2023.
 Welcome to our guide on using food allergy claims solicitors to make allergic reaction compensation claims.
 This guide focuses on making a food allergy claim rather than an allergy to anything else.

 Suffering an allergic reaction to food can be a very distressing and traumatic experience, especially if the reaction is severe and life-threatening.
 Even a minor reaction can have a lasting psychological effect on someone.

 Food allergies can vary in their degree of severity and can cause many different allergic reaction symptoms.
 While some symptoms may clear up quite quickly, other symptoms may last a few days or more before the sufferer had completely recovered.
 Some symptoms, however, if not treated quickly and effectively, can be life-threatening.

 Many foods can cause someone to have an allergic reaction, some being more common than others, from a celery allergy to a shellfish allergy to a nut allergy.
 Very often, people who know about their allergies carry with them special medication at all times in case of an unexpected reaction, but of course, avoiding reacting at all is the safest and best way to deal with an allergy.